 - the province, date and type;

-- the quality and condition;
+- the quality and condition (see coin grading);

 - any special features (varieties, provenance);